cosmos/sdk-tutorials/tutorials/1-tech-terms/index.md

 ## The Interchain

-**Interchain** refers to _the network of application-specific blockchains_, built with the Interchain Stack and inter-connected through the Inter-Blockchain Communication Protocol (IBC).
+**The Interchain** refers to _the network of application-specific blockchains_ built with the Interchain Stack and inter-connected through the Inter-Blockchain Communication Protocol (IBC).

 <HighlightBox type="info">

 In case you stumble across the term Cosmos, please be aware that **the Interchain** used to be known as Cosmos.
-The terms "Cosmos", "Interchain Ecosystem", and "Interchain" can be understood as synonyms.
+The terms "Cosmos", "Interchain Ecosystem", and "Interchain" can be understood as synonymous.

 </HighlightBox>